QuantumQuadrate/AWG/README.txt

-Put the extracted Signadyne folder in C:/Program Files/
+Signadyne AWG Card code and driver installer.

-If the zip extracted into ./Signadyne instead of ./ you will need to move the Signadyne directory inside ./Signadyne, not ./Signadyne itself.
+In AWG/SignadyneResources/drivers_and_installers, run the Essentials installer to install the Signadyne drivers.